Development Workflow

 4. Write tests as you go

-5. Run tests frequently: pytest
+5. Run tests frequently: pixi run test

 6. Commit often with semantic messages